-If a child is experiencing learning difficulties, the parent may contact the person listed below to learn about the district's overall general education referral or screening system for support services.
-This system links students to a variety of support options, including referral for a special education evaluation.
-Students having difficulty in the regular classroom should be considered for tutorial, compensatory, and other support services that are available to all students.
+If a student is experiencing learning difficulties, his or her parent may contact the individual(s) listed below to learn about the school's overall general education referral or screening system for support services.
+This system links students to a variety of support options, including making a referral for a special education evaluation or for a Section 504 evaluation to determine if the student needs specific aids, accommodations, or services.
+A parent may request an evaluation for special education or Section 504 services at any time.